metadatacenter-attic/metadata-provider/README.md

 We normalized 5 attributes associated with these samples (disease, tissue, cell type, cell line, and sex).
 We also captured the BioProject associated with the sample, to answer questions related to BioProject.

-[2] Our term curation relies on BioPortal UMLS and OBO ontologies, following priorities of the BioThings Explorer.
+[2] Our term curation relies on BioPortal OBO ontologies and UMLS, following priorities of the Biolink Model.
 (The prioritization is configurable.)